rges-pit/variable_catalog_xmatch/README.md

 These extensions may include one or more of OGLE (I-band), OGLE (V-band), UKIRT (H-band), UKIRT (K-band).

+## TESS lightcurves of Flare stars
+Since no public catalog of flare stars was easily available

 ## Utilities
 The library also contains a number of utility functions in utils.py which are of general use.
 These include functions for reading and writing the various catalog and lightcurve files produced.